ava-labs/avalanche-explorer/README.md

 ## Configuration

 See `.env.example`.
-By default, the Avalanche Explorer interfaces with the Denali test network.
+By default, the Avalanche Explorer interfaces with the Everest test network.

 To connect to a local network, install and run instances of:
 - Data indexing backend [Ortelius](https://github.com/ava-labs/ortelius).